DCurro/Pose-Aware-Embedding-Networks-and-Multi-Modal-Image-Language-Retrieval/README.md

 The provided code is intended to support the exploration of embedding spaces, and multi-modal embedding spaces, especially for language.

+This code is written in python 3.7.0, and uses PyTorch 0.4.1.

 ## No Training Required

 The dataset and pretrained models are available for [download]().